Smart Dimmer Controlled by Mobile App

 }

-By merging the TRIAC trigger code with the Wi-Fi access point and web server code, we can effectively change the brightness of the light over the network by sending brightness parameters to the web server.
-The server decodes these parameters and adjusts the brightness accordingly.
-To ensure smooth operation, we must utilize the ESP32’s dual cores by running the TRIAC control function on a different core than the web server.
-This separation prevents one function from blocking the other, which is crucial for the precise execution of the TRIAC trigger code.
-Without this separation, any delay in the web server could interfere with the TRIAC triggering process and affect the desired output.
+By merging the TRIAC triggering logic with the Wi-Fi access point and web server implementation, the light brightness was effectively adjusted over the network by sending brightness parameters to the web server.
+These parameters were decoded by the server and used to update the brightness accordingly.
+To ensure reliable operation, the ESP32’s dual-core architecture was utilized by running the TRIAC control task on a different core from the web server.
+This separation prevented one function from blocking the other, which was essential for maintaining precise TRIAC triggering.
+Without this approach, delays introduced by the web server could have interfered with the TRIAC control timing and affected the resulting output.

-To achieve this, the RTOS function xTaskCreatePinnedToCore can be used.
-This method allocates the TRIAC dimmer control function to a parallel core, while the web server handler function runs on the main core, as demonstrated in the following complete code.
+To achieve this, the RTOS function xTaskCreatePinnedToCore was used to assign the TRIAC dimmer control task to a secondary core, while the web server handler continued to run on the main core, as demonstrated in the following complete code:

 1